surol/ng2-resrc/README.md

 The directive is bound to `[rikeDisabled]` and other attributes.
 The meaning of attributes is following:

 - `[rikeDisabled]` optionally accepts a boolean value.
-The component will be disabled when this value is true or when Rike operation is in process.
+The component will be disabled when this value is true or when Rike operation is in progress.
-- `[rikeDisabledBy]` accepts a `StatusCollector` instance to detect the Rike operation is in process.
+- `[rikeDisabledBy]` accepts a `StatusCollector` instance to detect if the Rike operation is in progress.
 When omitted the injected `StatusCollector` instance will be used.

 ### `RikeReadonlyDirective`

-This directive makes a control read-only while Rike operation is in process.
+This directive makes a control read-only while Rike operation is in progress.
 Just like `RikeDisabledDirective`.
 But it sets `readonly` attribute instead of `disabled` one.
-Additionally sets `rike-readonly` CSS class to host element when Rike operation is in process.
+Additionally sets `rike-readonly` CSS class to host element when Rike operation is in progress.

 This directive could be useful e.g. to make form inputs read-only while submitting a form with Rike.

 The directive is bound to `[rikeReadonly]` and other attributes.
 The meaning of attributes is following:

 - `[rikeReadonly]` optionally accepts a boolean value.
-The component will be made read-only when this value is true or when Rike operation is in process.
+The component will be made read-only when this value is true or when Rike operation is in progress.
-- `[rikeReadonlyBy]` accepts a `StatusCollector` instance to detect the Rike operation is in process.
+- `[rikeReadonlyBy]` accepts a `StatusCollector` instance to detect if the Rike operation is in progress.
 When omitted the injected `StatusCollector` instance will be used.